 Again, immediate action is essential to protect children present on the University of Arkansas campus or participating in programs that may be connected with the University and is required by law for mandated reporters.
 Arkansas law prohibits any person from prohibiting or requiring prior permission for any mandated reporter to make a report of suspected maltreatment.
-A person, acting in good faith, who makes a report of suspected maltreatment or civil or criminal liability for making the report.
+A person, acting in good faith, who makes a report of suspected maltreatment, is immune to suit and to civil or criminal liability for making the report.
 Likewise, University policy prohibits retaliation against any person who makes a good-faith report of child maltreatment.